Psyllium: Metamucil

 Introduced in 1934 by G.D.
 Searle & Company, Metamucil was acquired by Procter & Gamble in 1985.
 The name is a combination of the Greek word for change (meta) and the class of fiber that it utilizes (mucilage).
-In its early years, Metamucil achieved sporadic drug-store distribution as a "behind the counter" product – sold in pharmacies but not on the shelf, so that the pharmacist may counsel the purchaser on correct usage.
+In its early years, Metamucil achieved sporadic drug-store distribution as a "behind the counter" product – sold in pharmacies but not on the shelf, so that the pharmacist might counsel the purchaser on correct usage.
 Since 1974, the brand was also marketed to consumers by print and TV advertising and became available in food outlets.
 Flavored versions were added in 1979.

 The brand is sold as powdered drink mixes, capsules, gummies, and wafers in a variety of flavors.
 Metamucil contains psyllium seed husks as the active ingredient.
 It is manufactured in Phoenix, Arizona, by Procter & Gamble.
 When first marketed to consumers in 1974, Metamucil was marketed as a laxative.
 The advertising slogan at that time was "If not nature, then Metamucil".
 Procter & Gamble sought to make Metamucil a household name by advertising in magazines and on television, using the claim "All fiber is not created equal".